↑

 Backpacking Kitchen

-Remember one of our first tips… keep it simple.
-Your camp kitchen can get real complicated, real fast.
-Sure you could bring your 7-piece cooking set, main course and dessert silverware, plus your set of wine glasses, but remember… the more you bring, the more you have to manage when you’re out in the woods without a table and the more you’re going to have to wash after your meal.
+Sure you could bring your 7-piece cooking set, main course and dessert silverware, plus your set of wine glasses.
+Just remember… the more you bring, the more you have to manage when you’re out in the woods without a table.
+And the more you’re going to have to wash after your meal.

 So, keep it simple.

-When it comes to cookware, it’s best to bring a multi-use pot that you can use for a variety of meals.
 For your first trip, you can bring one from home, but if you’re planning on spending more time in the woods, it’s worth it to get a small cook and kitchen set like these.
-These will be lighter and more compact than anything you can bring from home.
+They’ll be lighter and more compact than anything you can bring from home.

 MSR Trail Lite Solo Cook Set